ngs-docs/2017-ucsc-metagenomics/prokka_tutorial.rst

 =========

 * What can I annotate with prokka?
-* How do I submit my annotated files Genbank?
+* How do I submit my annotated files to Genbank?
 EBI?
 * Why is it called Prokka?